SAP/openui5-docs/docs/Load_Only_What_You_Really_Need_e8fca3e.md

 In the JavaScript files of your app, define all dependencies to OpenUI5 framework classes and app resources via `sap.ui.define`.
 If you have unused dependencies, you should remove them right away.

-The UI5 Build and Development tooling can then create a "cleaned-up" version of your app that only contains the resources you really need.
+The UI5 Tooling can then create a "cleaned-up" version of your app that only contains the resources you really need.
 The so-called application preload will greatly speed up the initial load time of your app.

 ``` json
 sap.ui.define([